necusjz/p/_posts/Scalability-for-Dummies.md

 Happy caching!
 ## Asynchronism
 Start with a picture: please imagine that you want to buy bread at your favorite bakery.
 So you go into the bakery, ask for a loaf of bread, but there is no bread there!
 Instead, you are asked to come back in 2 hours when your ordered bread is ready.
-That’s annoying, isn’t it?
+That's annoying, isn't it?

 To avoid such a “please wait a while” - situation, **asynchronism needs to be done**.
-And what’s good for a bakery, is maybe also good for your web service or web app.
+And what's good for a bakery, is maybe also good for your web service or web app.

 In general, there are two ways/paradigms asynchronism can be done:
 ### Async #1
-Let’s stay in the former bakery picture.
+Let's stay in the former bakery picture.
 The first way of async processing is the “bake the breads at night and sell them in the morning” way.
 No waiting time at the cash register and a happy customer.
 Referring to a web app this means **doing the time-consuming work in advance** and **serving the finished work with a low request time**.

 Very often this paradigm is used to **turn dynamic content into static content**.
 Pages of a website, maybe built with a massive framework or CMS (**C**ontent **M**anagement **S**ystem), are pre-rendered and locally stored as static HTML files on every change.
 Often these computing tasks are done on a regular basis, maybe by a script which is called every hour by a cronjob.
 This pre-computing of overall general data can extremely improve websites and web apps and makes them very scalable and efficient.
 Just imagine the scalability of your website if the script would upload these pre-rendered HTML pages to AWS S3 or CloudFront or another Content Delivery Network!
 Your website would be super responsive and could **handle millions of visitors per hour**!
 ### Async #2